 - Division of Student Affairs (non-clerical, non-clinical, non-pastoral)

 - Athletics: athletic director, coaches, trainers, compliance officers

-- Human Resources (non-clerical)
+- Assistant Vice President for Human Resources

 - Director of Student Accessibility Services

 - Faculty/staff advisors to student clubs or organizations

 - Faculty/staff chaperones for student events and off-site trips